alttch/pptop/README.md

 [![asciicast](https://asciinema.org/a/262585.svg)](https://asciinema.org/a/262585)

-To launch a program, press *Ctrl+L* or specify *-w sec* param in command line args to launch it automatically after the specified delay.
+To launch a program, press *Ctrl+L* or specify *-w sec* param in command line args to start it automatically after the specified delay.

 Data from connected process is collected in real-time and displayed in table-based console UI, which can be easily extended with custom plugins.